dvrzan/skymaster/README.md

 # skymaster
 Galaxy shooter game created as an assignment for university course.
-Created by Danijela Vrzan & Dino Aljevic.
+Developed by my classmate Dino Aljevic and me.

 Suggested web browsers: **Google Chrome** or **Mozilla Firefox**.
 Sound does not work on **Safari**.